rg460/rg460/README.md

 I'm Ravi from South London .
 I'm aspiring junior front end or fullstack developer .
 Looking for my first opportunity in tech .
 I am equally passionate about both design and problem solving and enjoy comibining the two together .
 Looking to provide a better life for myself and my family through code.

 - 🔭 I’m currently working on Becoming a more well rounded developer
-- 🌱 I’m currently going over and solidifying React concepts and improving UX UI Priciples.
+- 🌱 I’m currently learning Python
 - 🤔 I’m looking for help with Getting my first junior role
 - 📫 How to reach me: rgordz460@outook.com LinkedIN: Ravi Gordon
 - ⚡ Fun fact: I am from a Carribbean and Indian Background